-Meeting Date: Submitted by: March 6, 2025 Governance Committee Agenda Item Title: 6.1.3 Council Competency Matrix, Recruitment and Nominations Action Requested: The following items require approval by Council See below for details of the recommendation. item(s) are of particular interest to Council Feedback is sought on this AGENDA I TEM DETAILS Recommendation: That Council approves the proposed core and technical Council Member Competencies.
-Background: to carry out a govern recommendations in implementation plan competency-based m MNP was engaged to MNP was to (i) create accompanying tools In 2022, John Dinner of Board Governance Services was engaged to carry out a governance review for CPSA.
+Meeting Date: Submitted by: March 6, 2025 Governance Commit Agenda Item Title: tency Matrix, Recruitmer nt and Nominations Action Requested: The following items require approval by Council See below for details of the recommendation.
+The following item(s) are of particular interest to Council Feedback is sought on this matter.
+The attached is for information only.
+No action is required.
+AGENDA I TEM DETAILS Recommendation: That Council approve Member Competenci es the proposed core and es. technical Council Background: to carry out a govern recommendations in implementation plan competency-based m MNP was engaged to MNP was to (i) create accompanying tools In 2022, John Dinner of Board Governance Services was engaged to carry out a governance review for CPSA.
 Based on the recommendations in that report, Council approved an implementation plan that included the development of a competency-based model for CPSA Council nominations.
 MNP was engaged to support this work in fall 2024.
 Specifically, MNP was to (i) create a detailed competency matrix and accompanying tools and materials, and (ii) review and recommend enhancements or revisions to the current nominations and election Competency Matrix MNP has developed core and technical competencies that reflect an "ideal profile" for a CPSA Council member (Attachment 1).
 These competencies were informed based feedback provided during interviews with CPSA Council members and members of the CPSA Executive Leadership Team.
-A conceptual tool has been created (Attachment 2) to demonstrate how the competencies of each Council member could be assessed.
-For consideration: MNP suggests that core competencies could remain the same over time, but that technical competencies may evol depending on environmental changes.
-Approval of these competencies would be a starting point, with ongoing analysis to follow.
+A conceptual tool has been created (Attachment 2) to demonstrate how the competencies of each Council member could be assessed. same over tim depending on that core competencies e, but that technical con environmental changes. would be a starting poin ow. npetencies may evolve Approval of these